ByteBandits/writeups/plaid-ctf-2020/web/contrived/zevtnax/README.md

 ## The Attack Plan
 Here's what we are gonna do:
 - Execute arbitrary ftp commands by injecting it into the `username` field
-- upload a file containing raw POST request with the desired content
+- upload a file containing raw POST request to add a message to the `email` queue which'll send an email with `/flag.txt` as an attachment.
 - use ftp `PORT` command to send that file to the rabbitmq management server

 And hopefully, we'll get the flag.